moodle-an-hochschulen/moodle-local_sandbox/README.md

 By default, sandbox's scheduled task is disabled in the "Scheduled tasks" system.
 You have to enable it there to make use of this plugin.

-By default, sandbox's scheduled task is set to run every sunday on 1:00 GMT in the "Scheduled tasks" system.
+By default, sandbox's scheduled task is set to run every sunday on 1:00 in the "Scheduled tasks" system.
 Please change this time according to your needs.

 ### 2. Course backups